antonioscalaunina/pyANTI-FASc/README.md

 After installation you might update MacPorts with the command:

     sudo port selfupdate

-Through port you might install gfortran and verify the version with the following command:

-    sudo port install gcc12
-    gfortran-mp-12 --version

-This will install GCC 12, which includes gfortran.
-You may replace gcc12 with another version if necessary (e.g., gcc11, gcc10, etc.).
-In MacPorts, gfortran is typically suffixed with the GCC version, like gfortran-mp-12.
-We suggest to create an alias for easier usage. editing the ~/.bash_profile or ~/.bashrc adding the following line:

-    alias gfortran='/usr/local/bin/gfortran-12'

-Alternatively, you could modify the [makefile](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/src/k223d/makefile) on the line 4 replacing gfortran with gfortran-mp-12 (or the other installed version)

 MacPorts does not have a direct package for conda, but you can download and install it manually.
 Download the right version at this [webpage](https://www.macports.org/install.php)
 Run the installer script: